-New masonry chimneys should be constructed with flue liners and components suitable for the application.
+New masonry chimneys should be made with flue liners and components suitable for the application.

 You can use pumice, clay, or concrete liners.